-A Citation to Discover Assets is a way for a creditor to find out what money, property, and wages a debtor has, so that the creditor can collect on the debt.
-The citation tells the debtor that the debtor has to come to court and give this information to the court and to the creditor.
+A Citation to Discover Assets allows a creditor to find out what money, property, and wages a debtor has for the creditor to collect the debt.
+The citation tells the debtor to come to court and give this information to the court and the creditor.

-Once the creditor has the information, they can take steps to garnish the debtor's wages or to take the debtor's money or property.
+Once the creditor has the information, they can take steps to trim the debtor's wages or to take the debtor's money or property.